DavdBernal24/DavdBernal24.github.io/_pages/about.md

 My job market paper, *Remote Work and Optimal Congestion Pricing: Evidence from the COVID-19 Demand Shock*, uses the COVID-19 shock to commuting demand in California to study changes in congestion costs and the optimal design of road pricing policies.

+I will be on the 2026–2027 economics job market.

 Current Research
 ======